 Our Mourvèdre at Oso Libre is planted with the ENTAV-INRA ® 369 authorized clone from ENTAV in France.
 The French National Technical Association for Viticultural Improvement certifies this clone for its authenticity and quality.
 Clones with this certification are among the highest quality producing grapes in the world.

 Cabernet Sauvignon became internationally recognized through its prominence in Bordeaux wines.
-From France, the grape spread across Europe and to the New World where it found new homes such as in places like Paso Robes.
+From France, the grape spread across Europe and to the New World where it found new homes in places like Paso Robes.
 For many years, the origin of Cabernet Sauvignon was not clearly understood and many myths and conjunctures surrounded it.
 The word "Sauvignon" is believed to be derived from the French sauvage meaning "wild" and to refer to the grape being a wild Vitis vinifera (Wine Grape) vine native to France.
 Until recently the grape was rumored to have ancient origins, perhaps even being the Biturica grape used to make ancient Roman wine and referenced by Pliny the Elder.

 The grape's true origins were discovered in the late 1990s with the use of DNA typing at the UC Davis.
 The DNA evidence determined that Cabernet Sauvignon was the offspring of Cabernet franc and Sauvignon Blanc and was most likely a chance crossing that occurred in the 17th century.